rust-lang/reference/src/items/implementations.md

-A bare implementation is defined as the keyword `impl` optionally followed by generic type declarations followed by a [nominal] type optionally followed by where clauses followed by a container of braces of a set of zero or more associable items.
+A bare implementation is defined as the keyword `impl` optionally followed by generic type declarations followed by a [nominal] type optionally followed by where clauses followed by a set of zero or more associable items contained within braces.

+sequence of 'impl' keyword, generic type declarations, nominal type, where clause and the associable items.
+Generic type declarations and where clause can be omitted, if not needed.
+The associable items are contained within braces.

+A bare implementation is defined as the sequence of the `impl` keyword, generic type declarations, a path to a nomial tyupe, a where clause, and a bracketed set of associable items.

 The nominal type is called the *implementing type* and the associable items are the *associated items* to the implementing type.

 Bare implementations associates the associated items to the implementing type.

-The associated item has a canonical path of the canonical path of the implementing type followed by the associate item's path component.
+The associated item has a path of a path to the implementing type followed by the associate item's path component.

 A type can have multiple bare implementations.